Autocar India

 Tata Tiago EV facelift and Tata Tiago ICE facelift front quarter statics

 Tata will soon update its most affordable offering, the Tiago hatchback, a video of which was recently released.
-Set to launch on May 28, 2026, the facelifted Tiago ICE and Tiago EV have received some exterior design changes, including new lighting, fresh alloys and redesigned bumpers, but a few key details set them apart.
+Set to launch on May 28, 2026, the facelifted Tiago ICE and Tiago EV have received some exterior and interior design changes, including new lighting and alloys, redesigned bumpers and refreshed dashboards, but a few key details set them apart.

 2026 Tata Tiago ICE vs EV: Exterior design

-Unlike the ICE model, the EV gets body-coloured grille and bumper
+Unlike the ICE model, the EV gets a body-coloured grille and bumper

 Starting with the similarities, both the Tiago and Tiago EV feature sleeker LED headlights with eyebrow-shaped LED daytime running lamps (DRLs).
 They also house a camera module on the bumper, confirming a new 360-degree camera setup.